Civ.2e, May 22, 2025, no. 23-12.659 and n° 23-10.900

 These decisions are based on :

-- Article 2284 of the Civil Code according to which anyone who has made a personal commitment is bound to fulfill his commitment on all his movable and immovable property ;
+- Article 2284 of the French Civil Code according to which anyone who has made a personal commitment is bound to fulfill it with respect to all his movable and immovable property;